Sean Foley: How to Hit a Draw

 4. Minimize forearm rotation through impact.
 This idea often gives golfers pause, but excessive forearm rotation toward the target causes the face to shut prematurely.
 Remember, the face has to be pointing right of your target at impact.
 That's what starts the ball to the right and sets up the draw.

-FOLEY, a Golf Digest Teaching Professional, is ranked among the 50 Best Teachers in America.
-He coaches tour players Justin Rose, Hunter Mahan and Tiger Woods.
+Sean Foley, a Golf Digest Teaching Professional, is ranked among the 50 Best Teachers in America.
+He's coached tour players Justin Rose, Hunter Mahan and Tiger Woods.